Cameron-D/openpose-ptz-control/README.md

 Uses [openpose](https://github.com/CMU-Perceptual-Computing-Lab/openpose) to identify people in an video feed (currently only via webcamera) and issue VISCA over IP PTZ commands to a networked camera.
 MQTT is used to issue commands to turn the control on/off.

 Currently tested and used with a BirdDog P200 using `ffmpeg` with NDI support to feed a v4l2 loopback device on Ubuntu.
-[Companion](https://github.com/bitfocus/companion) on a StreamDeck, and its' MQTT module is used to toggle automatic control on/off.
+[Companion](https://github.com/bitfocus/companion) on a StreamDeck, and its' MQTT module, is used to toggle automatic control on/off.
 It's setup and run in Docker for tidiness sake.

 It only tracks the first person it finds, and only moves left/right.